cryptee/web-client/readme.md

 #### Security & Issues

-If you find any critical security issues, please reach out to us using `info @ crypt [dot] ee`.
+If you find any critical security issues, please reach out to us using `security @ crypt [dot] ee`.

 Otherwise, feel free to throw in your bug reports and issues here on github!
 The issues section is meme & emoji friendly.
 Please use fun GIFs.
 It'll cheer everyone up.
 We're going through a pandemic ffs, we can all use a good laughter.
 So issues/bug-reports/feature suggestions with relevant & fun memes and gifs will win some free storage on the house.